craigwh10/cellular-automata-react/readme.md

 You can use either the predefined utilities within the package or pass a callback and make your own rules, if they're interesting let me know and I'll add them to the presets :)

-Example rule callback: No idea what it does just made it up.
+Example rule callback: I have no idea what it does just made it up.

 ```tsx
 import './App.css';